 PHOTO COURTESY: KEENE ARCHITECTURE

-assistance and approvals from

-town officials and to schedule

-a variety of temporary utilities changes to prevent taking down electrical, cable and

-other wires strung overhead

-"It's going just awesome.
-It's

-amazing, I'm so happy," said

-along the road.

 A drone photo taken by Josh Bolaski of Keene Architecture shows the slow path workers took down Boston Neck Road while moving a home approximately 1,000 feet to a new location Tuesday morning.

+Move

-Move Continued from A1 agent worked to find a nearby location that would be south of the current site.
+Continued from A1

+agent worked to find a nearby location that would be south of the current site.
 Going north would be impossible due to overhanging trees and utility lines.
-They finally found a property that had two lots, with property, which is just across Vallejo sald as it rolled past her future location to be moved from the Dunes Club at the in a choreographed fashion to elsewhere on the property.
-To edge of the beachfront that avoid trees, wires and mailstretches further down into The Pier area.
-Once more, as the old house moved just a few inches at a Home and Building Movers time, it became clear that it staff used high-tech tablets to would continue to sit by that control every move of this old "What an undertaking and one not used.
-He bought the what an enormous feat," pull this off, Slattery needed boxes without going too fast or too slow on the sloping road.
+They finally found a property that had two lots, with one not used.
+He bought the stretches further down into The Pier area.

+Once more, as the old house moved just a few inches at a Home and Building Movers time, it became clear that it staff used high-tech tablets to would continue to sit by that control every move of this old property, which is just across Vallejo said as it rolled past her future location to be moved from the Dunes Club at the in a choreographed fashion to elsewhere on the property.
+To edge of the beachfront that avoid trees, wires and mail- pull this off, Slattery needed boxes without going too fast or too slow on the sloping road.
 Pennsylvania-based Wolfe structure.

-The move also included preparing another house in its

-ing came to a short halt.
+"What an undertaking and

+The move also included prewhat an enormous feat," paring another house in its assistance and approvals from town officials and to schedule a variety of temporary utilities changes to prevent tak-ing down electrical, cable and other wires strung overhead along the road.
+'It's going just awesome.
+It's amazing, I'm so happy," said Slattery as the house rolled toward him and no real hitches developed in the detailed He frequently walked in front of the house, which was moved in two pieces - one small and the other very large.
+Various people who worked with him took pictures of him and he smiled at the cameras like a local celebrity.
+At one point, the mov-ing came to a short halt.
 The house had about four inches of clearance on either side sandwiched by two utility poles.
 A tree branch hanging out started to scrape the building.
 "We're just barely making it," Slattery, who ran from one side of the house to another, velled to the moving crew.

 A ladder was propped up and and then went up to the second